franksands/franksands.github.io/_posts/2015-12-3-why-oop-rpg-javascript-java.md

 hero = LivingThing("Elsa", 50, 80, "Axe");
 hero.takeDamage(10)  // Elsa takes 10 points of damage
 ```
-Once your program has many classes, each with many methods and member variables, you will begin to see ho`w OOP can help organize your programs to be more manageable.
+Once your program has many classes, each with many methods and member variables, you will begin to see how OOP can help organize your programs to be more manageable.

 ## Visibility